rajinder-yadav/dm-css/README.md

 Set the size of the element "__viewport__".

-Scale value for width and height range from 10% to 100% and incremented by 10.
+Scale values for width and height range from 10% to 100% and incremented by 10.

 __Mnemonic__: w = width, h = height